Lancelot1998/Bcmaster/README.md

 # BCmaster
-A real-time blockchain monitor and resource-related benchmark tool.<br> The current version can conduct the benchmark of `eight` blockchain projects:<br>
+A real-time blockchain monitor and comprehensive analyzing tool.<br> The current version can conduct the benchmark of `eight` blockchain projects:<br>
 * **Hyperledger Fabric (v1.1-1.4)**<br>
 * **Hyperledger Sawtooth**<br>